 - Code of Ethics & Youth Protection Guidelines (pdf) – Required reading for each registering adult leader/parent.

 Registering with an existing Scout Group, if one exists in your area, is the ideal way to join BPSA and get Scouting!
 Existing groups are always looking for new members.
 Using our ScoutFinder app, you can check to see if one exists in your local area or state.
 On that page we provide not only the group’s name, but a list of contact information, including the GSM’s (Group Scoutmaster) name, phone, or email address and any website the group might maintain.
 You can download the needed forms from above, but the GSM for the existing group will want a copy of that form on record and will need to send in all the forms for their group together.
+To begin the process, click here to register yourself with that group.

 In BPSA, Scouting units are referred to as “Groups,” not “Troops” (which only applies to the Pathfinder section).
 If you’ve looked and can’t find an existing group in your area—and you have at least two members for each of your Sections—you can register (or “charter”) a new Scout Group with the BPSA.
 Chartering a new group is easy!
 Use our Group Charter Application Form to register a new BPSA Scout Group.
 You’ll need to fill in all the information on that form, which includes a list of each registering member of your group; and each registering member of the group will need to fill out and sign the Liability Waiver & Medical Release Form.
 A copy of each of these items should be mailed in with the application and kept on file in your records.